Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 While it’s easy to visit both the countryside and the cities in Summer, you’ll probably find the climate throws a spanner in the works in winter.

-It’s not uncommon for tourists to arrive in Scotland only to discover the next phase of their holiday at the opposite end of the country is cancelled due to bad weather.
+It’s not uncommon for tourists to enjoy a few days of winter sightseeing in Edinburgh only to find the next part of their holiday in the Highlands is cancelled due to bad weather.

-The decision you make about touring Scotland’s cities or countryside will ultimately depend on the type of winter break you’re looking for.
+The decision you make about touring Scotland will therefore ultimately depend on the type of winter break you’re looking for.

 Do you want to hit the slopes at the Cairngorm, Nevis, or Glencoe mountain ranges, or would you rather explore Edinburgh and Glasgow?
-Do you fancy getting out and about in Scotland’s wintry landscapes or would you prefer to cosy up next to a pub fireplace with a good single malt whisky in hand?
+Do you fancy getting out and about in Scotland’s winter landscapes or would you prefer to cosy up in a pub with a good single malt whisky in hand?

 Touring Scotland’s cities in winter